 Students must indicate their intention to complete the program via the Mendoza College of Business website no later than the end of their junior year.
-Once a student's intent to pursue the Collegiate Sequence in International Business has been indicated, the Graduation Process System will include an International Business Certificate section so as to assist in tracking progress toward completion of the requirements.
+Once a student's intent to pursue the Collegiate Sequence in International Business has been indicated, the Graduation Progress System will include an International Business Certificate section so as to assist in tracking progress toward completion of the requirements.

 Courses for the International Business Certificate may not be taken on a pass/fail basis.
-Courses may "double count"-e.g., HIST 30432, Irish History Since 1800, would qualify as a contemporary liberal arts requirement for the certificate and would also satisfy the history requirement for graduation.
+Courses may "double count" toward other University or major requirements.